realpython/members/stories.md

 1. Admin should be able to view inactive chapters
 1. Admin should be able to view inactive lessons
 1. Active users should be able to send a tweet when they purchase the course and become active
+1. Admin should be able to move the order of replies within the lesson view
+1. Active users should be able to view a checkmark next to read chapters on the sidebar after all lessons have been read
+1. Active users should be able to view the search results in order by lesson
+1. Active users should be able to vote on suggested topics to be added to the course
+1. Active users should be able to view suggestions within the activity feed on the dashboard